RTV-G-4 Bumper

 The RTV-G-4 Bumper was a sounding rocket built by the United States.
 A combination of the German V-2 rocket and the WAC Corporal sounding rocket, it was used to study problems pertaining to two-stage high-speed rockets.
-The Bumper program launched eight rockets between May 13, 1948, to July 29, 1950.
+The Bumper program launched eight rockets between May 13, 1948 and July 29, 1950.
 The first six flights were conducted at the White Sands Missile Range; the seventh launch, Bumper 8 on July 24, 1950, was the first rocket launched from Cape Canaveral.

 Bumper program

 Background

 The Bumper program to produce and launch a two-stage combination of the V-2 and WAC Corporal rockets was conceived in July 1946 by Colonel Holger N. Toftoy.
 Both the WAC Corporal and the V-2 had been extensively tested at White Sands Proving Grounds, the WAC Corporal's launch series occurring in late 1945/early 1946 and the V-2 launches beginning March 15, 1946.

 Bumper was started on June 20, 1947, to: